 I have become all things to all people so that by all possible means I might save some (1 Corinthians 9:22b).

 A few weeks ago I was wrestling with 1 Corinthians 9, admiring how Paul could craft practical wisdom in concise ways.
-I was writing a sermon series on simplicity and trying to grasp the deeper truths present, but elusive to my limited mind.
+I was writing a sermon series on simplicity and trying to grasp the deeper truths present, but they were elusive to my limited mind.
 It is ironic that simplicity can be so complicated.

 My focus was 1 Corinthians 9:19-23, where Paul discusses a very practical issue for his time regarding food offered to idols.
 However, this practical discussion was immediately followed by a discourse on personal rights, priorities, attitudes, and purposes.
 The contextual flow of the passage was nagging at me.
 Something important was trying to reveal itself.